MYSTERY BRAIN BS-301 ™ tape echo

 https://youtu.be/tjPiHkJt9xk?t=3m7s

-or video manual on youtube:
+link to video manual on youtube:

 internal settings on the Mystery Brain revealed: